tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-14-content-filtering-recommender-systems.md

 {: #Outline}
 <a href="#contents"><button>Back to Contents</button></a>

 In this post, we will consider the problem of books recommendation and solve them with the help of content-based filtering.
-Here we have a set of items out of which we must rank items based on user preferences.
+Here we have a set of items and we must rank items based on user preferences.
 This calls for representing both `items` and `user preferences` in numerical form to carry out our computation.
 We can use any feature extraction to get an effective representation of each of our products.

 Ok, now we have the feature representations of each of the items.
 To give a head start, say the user reads a single book, say book $b_i$.
-The recommendation algorithm uses a `similarity metric` to compute the similarity between $b_i$ and all other books features in our corpus.
+The recommendation algorithm uses a `similarity metric` to compute the similarity between book $b_i$ and all other books features in our corpus.
 Then the recommendation is straightforward, just recommend most relevant books according to the chosen `similarity metric`.

 A very important step we missed above is to model the user.
 A user's interests are generally complex and can change dynamically.
 To model the user's behaviour, (i.e) to find what's interesting to the user, we need feedback from the user.
 So we will look into types of feedback both explicit (asking the user to rate the recommendation) and implicit (by observing his behaviour).
 We will construct a feature vector which represents the user preferences (which changes dynamically) and use the same method used above to compute recommendations which dynamically keep up with users interests.